pleasetrythisathome/pleasetrythisathome.github.io/index.md

 title: "@pleasetrythisathome bio"
 ---

 # Hey!
 I'm Dylan Butman.
+I build things and make stuff.

 I am a programmer, systems and interaction designer, and interactive artist.
 My work includes a mix of web and native based application ranging in scope for MVP demos for concept-state startups to work on multi-year SAAS products.
 I specialize in building complex single page web-apps, interactive data visualizations, and creative coding installations.